mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features.md

 **This rule expects to be used with `"env": {"es6": true}` configuration.**

-This rule requires to specify a Node version always.
+This rule requires a Node version.
 For Example:

 ```json